 Why is pork bone soup the basic seasoning for yaki ramen?

-That’s because yaki ramen originated in a street ramen shop in Fukuoka, and its home is also in Fukuoka.
+That’s because yaki ramen originated in a street shop in Fukuoka, and its home is also in Fukuoka.
 Yakiramen, born in Fukuoka, where pork bone ramen is delicious, is naturally a pork bone soup.

 What are the noodles used in yaki ramen?